stefaleon/Todos-API/README.md

 * Require body-parser at index.js and add the use statements in order be able to access the request body.
 * Add the post route in todos.js.

+## 05 Get a specific todo

+* Add a GET route that will be finding todos by todoId.